-However, it’s a different feeling when you’re on the other side of the fence and can’t see someone’s profile.
-Encountering a private account can be quite frustrating because you can’t view their interactions with other users, nor their reactions to comments or posts.
+Encountering a private account can be frustrating because you can’t view their interactions with other users, their reactions to comments, or their posts.
 All you might be able to see is their profile picture and perhaps their username.

-It’s not too hard to imagine a situation where you’d want unrestricted access to someone’s Facebook profile.
+It’s not hard to imagine a situation where you’d want unrestricted access to someone’s Facebook profile.
 It could be an elite professional you’re keen to learn from and emulate.
-Or maybe it’s someone you recently met but want to dig up a few details about before engaging them further.
+Maybe it’s someone you recently met, but you want to dig up a few details before engaging them further.
 It could even be one of your business competitors, and you’re keen to discover what they’ve been up to lately.

 So, is it possible to view a private Facebook account?
-The answer is yes.
+Facebook doesn’t offer a direct way out of the situation, even if you’re running a business page.
+However, the answer is yes.
 Several tools and tricks can help you view a private Facebook profile.
 Let’s see how each works.

 The problem with this approach is that you don’t know how long the account owner will take to approve your friend request.
 It could take days, months, or weeks.
 There’s also a chance you’ll never get a response because Facebook allows users to ignore friend requests.

-One of the best things about Facebook’s account privacy settings is that they can be tightened or relaxed as the account owner wishes.
-When activating private mode, some people restrict the ability to view their profile from people they aren’t friends with but do allow access by “friends of friends.”
-That means you might be able to view your target’s profile if the two of you have at least one mutual friend.
+One of the best things about Facebook’s account privacy settings is that they can be tightened or relaxed as the owner wishes.
+When activating private mode, some people restrict the ability to view their profile from people who aren’t friends.
+However, some allow access by “friends of friends.”
+That means you can view your target’s profile if you have at least one mutual friend.

 So, to make this work, you need to send at least one friend request to one of the target’s friends.